imperfectlink/PowerProps/docs/source/overview.rst

 Features
 ~~~~

-Store all of your all of your important properties on the object itself.
+Store all of your all of your important properties on the object itself including (but not limited to) material controls, modifier settings and geometry nodes inputs.

 .. image:: img/PowerPropsJLG.gif